kowsar89/woocommerce-filter-orders-by-product/readme.txt

 == Description ==
 Ever wanted to filter the order page results by any specific product?
 Now with this plugin, you can!

-After installing this plugin, a new filter dropdown will appear in WooCommerce Orders screen.
-This dropdown shows a list of all published products.
-Just select a product and click on "Filter" button.
-Results will display only the orders which contains that specific product.
+After installing this plugin a new filter dropdown will appear in WooCommerce Orders screen.
+This dropdown shows a list of all products.
+Just select a product and click on the "Filter" button.
+It'll show up the orders which contains only that specific product.

+**New: From version 3.0 now it's possible to filter by "Product Category" as well.**

 Currently this only works for published products.
 If you want it to work for all product statuses eg. draft, private etc you have to add the following code in your theme's functions.php file: